Diamond Bar: Residents ordered to vacate after 150 condos at complex are red- or yellow-tagged

 Residents who own and live in their condominium are encouraged to review their homeowner's insurance policy or contact their insurance company to find out if their coverage includes assistance to cover the costs of temporary living.

-We reached out to the law firm representing the HOA but heard no response.
+ABC7 reached out to the law firm representing the HOA but did not immediately receive a response.